Sparse grid quadrature on products of spheres: Numerical results

 \section{Numerical results}

 With the estimates given by our analysis in hand, we now compare these to the results of a selection of numerical examples.

-Since our underlying domain $\Domain$ is $\Sphere^2$ rather than $\Sphere^1,$ we need to change some of the details of the algorithm in comparison to the algorithm used for the torus \cite{HegL11}.
+Since the underlying domain $\Domain$ is $\Sphere^2$ rather than $\Sphere^1,$ we need to change some of the details of the algorithm in comparison to the algorithm used for the torus \cite{HegL11}.
 Specifically, we need a sequence of rules on a single sphere, which yields ``good enough'' worst case quadrature error with optimal weights.
-Our choice of points for our numerical examples is a sequence of point sets, consisting of unions of spherical designs with increasing numbers of points, and non-decreasing strengths.
+The numerical examples of this Section use a sequence of point sets consisting of unions of spherical designs with increasing numbers of points and non-decreasing strengths.

 For the unit sphere $\Sphere^2,$ a spherical design \cite{DelGS77} of strength $t$ and cardinality $m$ is a set of $m$ points $X=\{x_1,\ldots,x_m\} \subset \Sphere^2$ such that the equal weight quadrature rule